 Nevertheless, if you want to increase your reach, try social media and advertise your services there on your account, pages, and group forums.
 For newbie freelancers of all types, selling yourself is not easy especially in the beginning.

-Even if you don’t have the experience, there are bound to be clients who are willing to give you your first break—assuming you know how to sell yourself and that your rate is worth their risk.
+Even if you don’t have the experience, there are clients who are willing to give you your first break—assuming you know how to sell yourself and that your rate is worth their risk.
 They can gauge your quality and potential as a copywriter if you can give them samples of your past work (and experience if applicable).

 How to become a good multilingual copywriter?

 According to the United States Bureau of Labor Statistics, the average copywriter entering the field will have at least a Bachelors Degree.
 However, you will find plenty of copywriters with no degree.
 Their results and experience, along with good work ethic and attitude, is what makes them worth every ounce of their salt.

 So what makes a good multilingual copywriter?